bxforce/bnc-hlf/README.md

 **Shutdown network:**

-The following command will remove all BNC containers and remove the related volumes.
+The following command will remove all containers and remove the related volumes.

 ````aidl